jf990/Android-QuartzSecurity/README.md

 There is an accompanying MS Word document that explains everything.
 It will be converted to MD/HTML once the project is ready.

+## Features
- - Login users
+ - Login a user
- - Get a list of the organizations available basemaps
+ - Get a list of the basemaps available to the organization of the logged in user
- - Allow loading of a selected basemap
+ - Allow changing the basemap
- - Load and display a feature service from that organization
+ - Load and display a feature service from that organization (2,000 breweries in the US)
  - Display popup info of a selected feature
- - Route to closest feature
+ - Route to selected feature from current location

 ## Follow up issues with Android team
 1. If we use `new Portal(mPortalURL, true);` to login, how do we logout?